Nurse Vocational Training Scheme (VTS)

 How do I apply?

-If you do not meet the criteria but would like to express your interest in future programmes please click here
+If you would like to express your interest in future programmes (2026 onwards) please click here

 What does the training programme look like?
 Are there exams and assignments?